 When you begin to come into good knowledge of God, great wisdom, and thorough understanding, the Bible says such a man (or woman) has an excellent spirit on them (Proverbs 17 v27).
 You typically feel good, happy, without worry or problems because your thoughts are on God and His goodness.
 You’re spirits are high.

 The Spirit of God can also refer to the air we breathe and the thoughts we have.
-Therefore, it is vital to be definitive about the word spirit or Holy Spirit when you use it as it relates to the Bible.
+Therefore, it is vital to be definitive about the word spirit.
+The same with the Holy Spirit when you use it as it relates to the Bible.

-God bless you in the name of Jesus.
+God grace you in the name of Jesus.
 Amen.